iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 > It doesn't ask about my positive vivid diagnosis?
 And it's not very intuitive<br> :date: __2021-01-22 18:19:16__

-> I have had issues with the app on the last two days with it failing to recognise my account.
-Yesterday I reinstalled it.
-Last week it was fine.<br> :date: __2021-01-22 12:08:33__

-> Stopped working today.
-Crashes upon loading.<br> :date: __2021-01-22 12:02:07__

-> This is a great app that's easy to use and displays research data very clearly.
-I gave it 5 stars initially but recently notifications have stopped for no reason<br> :date: __2021-01-21 16:11:23__

-> Had worked fine until 20th January.
-Now a blank screen.
-Unable to log on.
-No reminders received.<br> :date: __2021-01-21 06:58:35__

 #### 2-star reviews